onderjan/machine-check/core/machine-check/README.md

 # CTL property verification

-Instead of verifying reachability properties in the file, you can verify custom Computation Tree Logic properties.
-In the property, you can use single-bit states as atomic labellings.
+Instead of verifying reachability properties in the file, we can verify custom Computation Tree Logic properties.
+In the property, we can use single-bit states as atomic labellings.
 For example, the following Btor2 file has three bead positions and a single input.
 If the input is 0, the beads stay in their positions, if it is 1, they move to the next position:
 ```
 1 sort bitvec 1 ; bit type